 Maybe you are worried about communication not be great if you employ remotely.
 We actually find that its the opposite.
 When we hire remotely, what makes it work for our company is the ease of communication through technology.
 Nowadays you're able to very easily communicate an idea to someone else in the far reaches of the world without too much of a problem.
 Another plus to this is that it gives you a much wider audience to be able to find the best candidate to suit you and your needs in business.

 I could see a lack of knowledge about where to actually hire people as being a reason that stops you employing remotely.
 Luckily, there many different places to find people as there are lots of different freelance websites out there.
 Some of the most popular are Freelancer, Upwork, Fiverr and even advertising on SEEK could result in a perfect match.

-It's not going to be all roses when you start looking.
+It's not going to be all roses when you start looking for new employees.
 There's going to be people out there that are amazing, and then there's going to be people out there that are not, just like regular hiring.
 When hiring remotely you need to go through the same process as you would with a face-to-face interview.
-Have your same questions set up, have a Skype meeting with them so you can get to know them better.
+Have your same questions set up and have a Skype meeting with them so you can get to know them better.

 If you want to be super thorough, have another staff member with you to look over any of their body language changes as you're discussing things with them.
 You can profile them and go through Myers-Briggs test or something similar to make sure that you are hiring someone that's going to mesh in with your team.
 The fit is very important.
 Don't just look over it and think, "Wow!
 I'm saving five dollars an hour.
 This is going to be amazing."
 Go through the same hiring process.
 Keep your integrity and make sure that you're hiring someone that resonates with your business.